 Connect people who have shared interests:

 Letting your attendees network with like-minded individuals goes a long way in ensuring networking opportunities are worthwhile.
-After all, it doesn’t do much good to try to connect people who have nothing in common.
+After all, it doesn’t do much good to try to connect with people who have nothing in common.

 Instead, focus on connecting people with similar interests.
 By doing so, there’s a much higher likelihood that they will be able to share more relevant information and set the foundation for a long-term relationship, rather than a short-term transaction.
-Here’s how you can do this.

 Connect people who have similar jobs within an industry: